IETF-Hackathon/pqc-certificates/cmp/readme.md

 This directory contains examples of CMP payloads generated using different tools.

 # Naming conventions
-The subdirectories in `cmp/` correspong to the tools (e.g., OpenSSL, BouncyCastle) used to generate the artifacts.
+The subdirectories in `cmp/` correspond to the tools (e.g., OpenSSL, BouncyCastle) used to generate the artifacts.

 Each subdirectory contains
 - The artifacts themselves